 Where a joint tenant is aggrieved by this action, they will be informed of their right of recourse to the court.
 The Association will comply with any order of the court.

-The Senior Housing Officer will keep a record of abandoned homes.
+A record will be kept of abandoned homes.
 Details will be reported to the HTSSC for their information

 5.0 SUB-LETTING AND LODGERS